Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand

 Twenty hours of free seminar training in teaching and learning theory and application is provided each year to teachers in most schools.
-If a teacher decides to work towards a Bachelors or Masters Degree in Education, the school will usually pay 50 percent of the tuition cost.
+If a teacher decides to work towards a Bachelors's or Master's Degree in Education, the school will usually pay 50 percent of the tuition cost.

 5. Special Satisfaction From Seeing Students Succeed